 I’m seeing more and more cameras offering 4k video with 60 FPS (frames per second) as a standard feature.
 My DJI Mavic 2 Pro delivers 4k videos at a decent 30 FPS, and my Sony A7 III can deliver 4k videos at 6 FPS.
 Do I use it?
 Do I care?
 I rarely use it since my primary purpose for a camera is still images.
 However, it’s a nice feature if I do decide to take high-quality videos.

 The most important question you must ask when looking for your next camera is, what will I use it for?
-We’ll assume it is for travel since that what this article is about – the best travel camera.
+We’ll assume it is for travel since that what this article is about.
 But will you use it for other subjects?
 Portraits maybe?
 Sports?
 Underwater?
 Maybe you want to shoot aerial footage?
 How about astrophotography with the Milky Way in the backdrop?

 Modern cameras use Phase or Contrast detection or a combination of both and other things.
 There’s a motor attached to the lens, and it will try and give you the best plane of focus.